Let me tell you the secret to good CSR storytelling

-I had the pleasure of attending a Good Relations breakfast roundtable chaired by my colleague Neil Bayley last week to discuss the ‘secrets of CSR storytelling’ with a range of professionals from the financial services, retail, food and construction sectors.
+I had the pleasure of chairing a Good Relations breakfast roundtable last week, discussusing the ‘secrets of CSR storytelling’ with a range of professionals from the financial services, retail, food and construction sectors.
 There proved to be a ‘feast’ of knowledge and experience on offer around the room.

 Corporate responsibility remains an important focus in the world of business – whether you subscribe to Lord Browne’s recent view that CSR departments should be ditched or not.
 Yet, whilst it’s high a priority for many companies, creating the desired impact with communications remains the preserve of a few.

 Regardless of the size of your business, the sector you work in or who you are communicating to, if you get your CSR story right, it can make a really strong contribution to your brand strategy and your business.

 So here are a few principles highlighted by discussion around the table….

 Insight is key.
 Just like in any good communications, audience insight is critical for successful CSR storytelling.
 The better you understand how your audiences think, feel or behave today, the more likely you are to engage positively and effect how they think, feel or behave tomorrow.